 This scholarship covers full tuition and fees at any college or university served by an Army ROTC program.
 Students must be in the Army Reserve or eligible for enlistment.
 For more information, go here

 KASBO awards three $2,500 scholarships each year.
 In order to be eligible, the student must be a high school senior.
-Applications must be received by KASBO by not announced or updated.
+Applications must be received by KASBO by 12/16/19.
 Please send the completed application, counselor verification form, and two letters of reference to:

 This is for seniors who plan to major in business or education!
-Application and information here!
+Application and information here and here for Counselor Verification.

 One $500 Award will be given for each of four regions of Kentucky (Northern, Central, Eastern, Western).